NoroffFEU/programming-foundations-ca-JeanArce/README.md

 Specification (Array), the diferent specification of the phone.

-On (Boolean), if the phone is on or not.
+ON (Boolean), if the phone is ON or not.

 Switch (Function), if the phone is switchOn or switchOff.